COMP122/comp122-f22/digital_logic/notes_11_7.md

 ## Announcements
    1. 23-binary-addition graded and posted
-      - I did not go searching for your submissiong
+      - I did not go searching for your submission
         - your deliverable MUST have been in the submission.md file
       - I provided a one hour buffer past the due date
-   1. Quiz schedule for this weekend possible delayed
+   1. Quiz scheduled for this weekend possible delayed
       1. Monday-Morning class was cancelled

 ## Today's Agenda